 The accommodation is especially popular for its cleanliness and friendly hosts.

-In this bed & breakfast, various rooms of different sizes are waiting for you with private or shared bathroom.
+In this bed & breakfast, various rooms of different sizes are waiting for you with private or shared bathrooms.

 The accommodation is especially popular for its friendly staff and its convenient location only about 200 meters from the Plaza de Armas.
 The good breakfast served here is also a big plus for many.

-If you want to spend your stay in Arequipa luxurious, this 5-star hotel is probably the best place for you.
+If you want to spend your stay in Arequipa luxuriously, this 5-star hotel is probably the best place for you.
 Large rooms and a fantastic outdoor pool await you here.